gabrieldim/Task-Tracker/README.md

 <i> Don't be lazy, add some tasks </i> 😉
 </br>
+You can:
-- You can add tasks.
+- Add tasks.
-- You can delete tasks.
+- Delete tasks.
-- You can put a reminder.
+- Put a reminder.
-- You can delete a reminder for a task.
+- Delete a reminder for a task.
 </br>
 Try it here: https://task-tracker-gabrieldim.netlify.app/